 HIST 344.
 Ancient Rome.
 3 Credits.

 A survey of the prehistory, historical development, and ultimate decline in Rome.
 In addition to inquiries into the military, political, cultural, economic, and religious experiences of the ancient Romans, this course will attempt to delineate those qualities of life that were peculiarly Roman.
-S, even years.
+S, odd years.

 HIST 345.
 The Ancient Near East.
 3 Credits.